Do you have a knack for writing and want to get your thoughts in front of thousands of Python developers?

 - Learning: You’ll always be learning something new—and you’ll have fun doing it.
 You’ll become a better developer, writer, and communicator, while making new friends along the way.

-- Eyeballs: Our site gets a lot of traffic—one million page views per month and growing.
-We’re regularly featured in other Python publications and we also run one of the largest newsletters and social media accounts in the community.
+- Eyeballs: Our site gets a lot of traffic—1.5 million visitors per month and growing.
+We’re regularly featured in other Python publications and we also run one of the largest email newsletters and social media accounts in the community.
 When you publish a tutorial here, it will get read a lot, and people will love you for it.

 - Tutorial Polish: When you submit a tutorial or article to realpython.com, we will personally work with you to polish your work to a high level of quality.
 In the end, your tutorial will look much better than when you first submitted it, making you look really good.